rr0b3rts/WalmartProject/README.md

 Once WalmartProject.war has been deployed go to "http://localhost:8080/WalmartProject/" to display the Reminder Service UI.
 Add, Update or Display Reminders.

+The code currently depends on the service running on http://localhost:8080.
+There are hard-coded Ajax calls that expect it to be running there.

 ## Running the tests